equenum/mathematical_expressions_calculator/README.md

 # mathematical_expressions_calculator
-A simple mathematical expression calculator.It takes simple expressions and solves them with respect to the priority of operations.
+A simple mathematical expression calculator.
+It takes simple expressions and solves them with respect to the priority of operations.

 This application has the following architecture: